Ephrem-ETH/E2E-ASR-pytorch/README.md

 Transforming transcription of both train and dev set from sequence of words to sequence of characters by adding additional character(">") at the end of each word of the transcription is required to train the CTC model on character level.

-We used a beam search decoding strategy to decode the model output and return word transcription.
+We used a prefix beam search decoding strategy to decode the model output and return word transcription.